artifact-df/artifact-df/README.md

 In future versions, we might change which vanilla modules are replaced by this mod.
 If this happens, we'll update this screenshot to show the new order.

+## What happened to Masterfork?
+This is the same mod, but we've changed the name and logo.
+At the advice of a prominent community member, we've decided to ditch the association with Masterwork and call it something new.
+The old name didn't really make a whole lot of sense anyway, given that no material from Masterwork itself has been carried over, meaning this isn't a true fork, just a similar kind of endeavor.
+This is largely a new mod, made from the combined work of newer modders, most of whom have their original mods hosted on the workshop.